quarkiverse/quarkus-ironjacamar/README.md

 ## Overview

-This extension provides support for Jakarta Connectors in Quarkus.
+This extension provides support for running Jakarta Connectors in Quarkus.
 It is based on the [Jakarta Connectors Architecture 2.1](https://jakarta.ee/specifications/connectors/2.1/) specification.

 ## Features